 University School of Nursing & Health Studies.
 At Georgetown University, the nursing program lives by the mission “to improve the health and well-being of all people.”
 Georgetown offers MSN degrees in several different programs including; Family Nurse Practitioner, Nurse Midwifery/Women’s Health Nurse Practitioner, and Nursing Education.
 Georgetown allows students to receive an MSN without having to relocate and gives access to all of the coursework online from anywhere, anytime, as either a part or full-time student.
 Students are also able to participate in clinical experiences arranged in partnership with faculty.

-4. University of South Carolina
+University of South Carolina

 The University of South Carolina offers a 100% online MSN degree in Organizational Leadership that is designed to prepare nurses to manage the delivery of nursing and healthcare services across the spectrum of healthcare.
 The program focuses on facilitative processes for organizational leadership, financing health care, and research methods for nursing.
 Students learn the conceptual basis for family and community health nursing, organizational and management theories emphasizing budgeting, strategic planning, organizational development, and receive preparation for national certification in nursing administration.

 Western Governors University

 Western Governors University is a competency-based, student-focused, nonprofit online university.
 Programs are designed with the students in mind and developed to benefit those who are busy and working.
-WGU offers MSN degrees in nursing education, leadership and management, and integrated healthcare management.
+WGU offers MSN degrees (masters of nursing education), leadership and management, and integrated healthcare management.
 WGU also offers MSN options for those who are RNs and do not have a formal undergraduate degree.
 The programs let students go to school on their time and is a flexible program.
 Students choose when and where they complete their coursework.
 Because WGU is competency-based, once students demonstrate their competency in a subject, they can move onto the next course.

 Liberty University was founded in 1985 and is an online Christian school.
 Liberty offers MSN degrees in nursing education and nursing administration.
 The programs at Liberty integrate research and scholarship with advanced practices.
 Students will learn to employ the nursing process to perform; strategic planning, fiscal and resources management, evaluation of outcomes, and make ethical decisions in advanced nursing practices.
 Most courses are offered in an eight-week format and there are no residency requirements.